The public is free to share and adapt the contents of this website and Budburst data under the following terms:

 - If you alter the content, you must distribute your contributions under the same license.

 Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA 4.0

-If you use data submitted by Budburst observers for analysis, reports, or presentations, please recognize the efforts of our dedicated volunteers by appropriately citing Budburst.
+Budburst data has been submitted by ~10,000 Budburst observers.
+Please recognize the efforts of our dedicated volunteers by appropriately citing Budburst.
 For example:

-Budburst.
-2017.
-Budburst: An online database of plant phenological observations.
-Budburst, a project of the Chicago Botanic Garden.
+Budburst. [year].
+Budburst: An online database of plant observations, a citizen-science project of the Chicago Botanic Garden.
 Glencoe, Illinois.
-Available: http://www.budburst.org; Accessed: March 29, 2017.
+Available: http://www.budburst.org; Accessed: [complete date].

 Budburst maps, tables and other visualizations may be reproduced in publications without further permission, provided that the figure is attributed as follows:

 Image provided by Budburst (www.budburst.org) and created [date].

 Protecting children’s privacy is important to us.
 It is our policy to comply with the Children's Online Privacy Protection Act (COPPA) and all other applicable laws.
 While individuals under the age of 13 may access and view our site, and we make every effort to ensure that pages are appropriate for our audience, we ask that you carefully monitor your children's activities on the site.
 We believe there is no substitute for proper parental supervision and recommend that children ask a parent for permission before sending personal information to us, or to anyone else online.

 Budburst provides educators with the ability to create anonymous accounts for use by their students.
 Children under the age of 13, who are participating in a school-related Budburst project, should make use of these accounts.

 Several exceptions permit collection of a child's email address without receiving parental consent in advance: